 There are two types of Decisions: Impulsive and Deliberate.
 An

-Impulsive Decision is ruled by passion while a Deliberate Decision
+Impulsive Decision is ruled by Passion while a Deliberate Decision

-is governed by caution.
+is governed by Reason.

 An Impulsive Decision is a rash, blind, spur-of-the-moment

-choice we make when we allow the emotions of fear, guilt or greed
+Choice we make when we allow the emotions of fear, guilt, or greed

-to take control of our mind and our actions.
+to take control of our mind and our Actions.
 Impulsive Decisions

 also occur when we relinquish our personal Sovereignty to external

-pressures created by people or events.
+pressures created by people or Events.

 We justify our Impulsive Decisions with statements such as, "I just